adychn/fast-style-transfer/README.md

 4. Improve usability of command line arguments for style.py and evaluate.py.
 5. Clean up and add comments throughout the codes.
 The comments are useful for someone who wants to study and understand this code.

-And I investigate the effect of Batch-Instance Normalization with object recongition task and face detection/alignment task.
+This project investigated the effect of Batch-Instance Normalization with object recongition task and face detection/alignment task.

-It runs on Tensorflow 2, you will also want OpenCV, Pillow, scipy, numpy
+It runs on Tensorflow 2.
+Other requirements to run this package incldue OpenCV, Pillow, scipy, and numpy.

 ## run_style.py
 Usage: python run_style.py [input_image]